University-Project-Repos/VehicleRegistration/README.md

 for Vehicle Testing New Zealand (VTNZ) Warrant of Fitness (WoF) test appointments.

 Developed with a local SQLite database in limited time for infinite good reasons.
-GUI is included later when refactoring from Java 8 to 16 given automated [user-story acceptance](https://github.com/R055A/VehicleRegistration/blob/master/doc/UserStoryAcceptanceCriteria.pdf) [testing with Cucumber and Gherkin](https://github.com/R055A/VehicleRegistration/blob/master/features/) is being assessed, with all test cases passing.
+GUI is included later when migrating from Java 8 to 16 given automated [user-story acceptance](https://github.com/R055A/VehicleRegistration/blob/master/doc/UserStoryAcceptanceCriteria.pdf) [testing with Cucumber and Gherkin](https://github.com/R055A/VehicleRegistration/blob/master/features/) is being assessed, with all test cases passing.